All About Rosé

 Posted by Keith Wallace

-From the palace of King Louis XIV to the vineyards of Pennsylvania, rosé wines have always been a part of wine drinking culture.
-This article offers the essentials of what it is, how it’s made, and what you should be looking out for.
-There is always a place in our glass for the fresh and whimsical flavors of pink wines.
+From King Louis XIV’s palace to Napa Valley’s vineyards, rosé wines have always been a part of wine-drinking culture.
+This article offers the essentials of rosé, how it’s made, and what you should look out for.
+There is always a place in our glass for pink wines’ fresh and whimsical flavors.

 History of Rosé in America

-If you are younger than Jerry Springer, it probably sounds nuts that people drink pink wines in December.
-But, back in the nineties, it was as common as acid-washed jeans.
-E tire families would wolf down Christmas fajitas followed by a molten chocolate cake, washing it all down with glug-fulls of white zinfandel, America’s super-sweet contribution to the world of rosé.
+If you are younger than Jerry Springer, it probably sounds nuts that people drank pink wines in December.
+Back in the nineties, it was as common as acid-washed jeans.
+Entire families would wolf down Christmas fajitas followed by a molten chocolate cake, washing it all down with glug-fulls of white Zinfandel, America’s super-sweet contribution to the world of rosé.

 Most Americans lived in the city of saccharin back then.
 Boyz II Men were ascendant, street drugs were sold as nose candy, Twinkies were a national treasure, and Forrest Gump had its premiere.
 So is it a surprise that most American adults didn’t drink anything unless it was syrupy sweet?